apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/prefetching.md

 |`fs.s3a.prefetch.block.size`    |Size of a block    |`8M`    |
 |`fs.s3a.prefetch.block.count`    |Number of blocks to prefetch    |`8`    |

-Although, default size of the block for prefetching the input stream is 8 MB, minimum size allowed to set is 1 byte for a block.
+The default size of a block is 8MB, and the minimum allowed block size is 1 byte.
-User should set the block size with the understanding that smaller block sizes increases the number of blocks.
+Decreasing block size will increase the number of blocks to be read for a file.
-Thus, smaller block size affects the performance by increasing the overhead for reading and prefetching each block.
+A smaller block size may negatively impact performance as the number of prefetches required will increase.

 ### Key Components